Beormund/Tasmota32-Multi-Zone-Heating-Controller/README.md

 * GPIO32 - Button 2
 * GPIO33 - Button 3

+To use the Universal Display driver you will need to assign `Option A - 3` on an unused GPIO pin.

 Navigate to **Configure Module** and ensure the above template is selected.
 Restart.

 ### 3. Configure Tasmota Options